 My Feline Family

 Tallulah Jane was rescued from scheduled euthanasia at the Solano Animal Shelter by a young woman who mistakenly assumed she could quickly find another home for the kitty she was unable to keep.
 Tallulah was about 6 weeks old and very ill when she was brought into my booth at the Lafayette Art and Wine Fair in September 2003.
 She weighed less than a pound and was malnourished, dehydrated, infested with fleas and a tapeworm, and was almost unresponsive due to a serious upper respiratory infection.
 The woman told me that she would have to take the kitten back to the shelter the next day if she didn’t immediately find someone else to care for her.
 The last thing I needed at the time was another cat, but there was no way to turn my back on the sick baby.
 Tallulah remained in quarantine for 3 months, during which time she was on as many as 9 different medications, some of which had to be administered every 4 hours around the clock, before she finally recovered enough to join the rest of the family.
 She has a variety of health issues, including a heart defect, but her symptoms are fairly well managed.
 For years Tallulah went with me to my art fairs, hanging out and greeting customers.
 I always sold more art when she was with me!
 But a few years ago I noticed she didn’t seem to be enjoying it quite as much so she is now retired and spends her days napping at home.
 Riley had a rough start in a feral cat colony.
 One day the woman who managed the colony found him lying unconscious in the street.
 He was rushed to the vet and diagnosed with a serious infection that filled his chest with fluid.
 Luckily they were able to save his life, and he recovered under the care of foster parents from ICRA.
 I had been looking to adopt another young cat as a playmate for Tallulah.
 I saw Riley at an ICRA adoption event the first day he was available.
 I happened to have Tallulah with me; when she sniffed his nose and patted him on the head, she looked at me as if to say, “He’s the one!”
 I adopted him in May 2004 when he was about 6 months old.
 Riley’s feral background shows in his skittish behavior any time strangers come to the house, and it took 6 years before he was comfortable enough to fall asleep on my lap.
 But he adores other cats and likes nothing more than to groom or cuddle with one of his siblings!
 Annabel was orphaned just a day or two after her birth.
 She and her littermates were brought to the Hayward Animal Shelter and placed with a mother cat that had just lost her kittens.
 Unfortunately, the surrogate mom infected the kittens with an upper respiratory infection.
 A volunteer stepped in and brought the kittens home for bottle-feeding and round-the-clock attention.
 The kittens all recovered but Annabel was left with a damaged right eye.
 I met her in September 2005 at an adoption event where I was selling my art to benefit a medical fund administered by the shelter volunteers.
 Her littermates had all been adopted, but people who saw her kept making rude comments about her eye and didn’t seem to notice what a beautiful and playful cat she was.
 I adopted her and brought her home a few weeks later.
 Annabel had to be kept in quarantine for the first 2 months due to ringworm, but as soon as she came out and met Tallulah, the two of them became inseparable.
 Annabel is my friendliest cat, eagerly greeting all visitors at the door.
 Everyone who meets her falls in love.
 Genevieve was being fostered by a volunteer with Sunshine Rescue Group, but her never-ending eye problems (the result of four different upper respiratory infections) kept the group from being able to place her up for adoption.
 She was around 5 months old when I offered to take her to an eye specialist in September 2007 and to foster her until her eyes had healed, with the understanding that I would keep her if she got along with the rest of my furry family.
 Genevieve recovered with only minor damage to one eye and I finalized the adoption.
 She’s still got a lot of kitten energy and she can be difficult for the other cats to put up with; they don’t always appreciate her games.
 She loves for me to carry her around the house while she washes my face.
-Vivian spent her first 12 years in the same home with her brother before both of them were taken to the Berkeley Animal Shelter.
+Vivian spent her first 12 years in the same home with her brother before both of them were taken to the Berkeley Animal Shelter in 2010.
 Her brother, who was very ill, was euthanized.
 Losing her home and her brother and then being confined to a cage surrounded by other cats was traumatic for Vivian.
 The shelter staff told me that Vivian didn’t like other cats, but I took a chance that she would adjust once she was in a home environment.
 After 10 months of desensitization and counter-conditioning exercises under the guidance of a veterinary behaviorist at UC Davis, Vivian was finally able to come out of confinement and join the family.
-She is still not entirely comfortable around other cats but she is very affectionate with me and she loves tummy rubs.
+After several years of simply tolerating the other cats, she now enjoys the company of other felines.

-Herman Herman’s human mom died the same day as my own mother.
+Herman's human mom died the same day as my own mother.
 The hospice coordinator for both women contacted me to ask for advice on finding him a good home, and since Humphrey had just passed away, I decided to bring him here.
 He joined my family in December 2016.
 He’s a big, healthy 13-year-old who’s missing about half his teeth (including one of his fangs!) and is just learning about toys.
 He was a solo cat in his previous home so it’s taking him a while to make friends with the rest of the feline family, but he follows me around the house and sleeps next to me at night.

 At the Rainbow Bridge